 After a number of uses from different locations (the desktop, a shared drive, a USB drive), a manager deleted the script instance found in the SMART-Monitor alert.

-However, it was clear that if left to their own devices the employee’s behaviour would persist and others may have copied them.
+However, it was clear that if left to their own devices the employee’s behavior would persist and others may have copied them.

 Attempt to Add a User to a Local Administrator Group